Here are resources and information on the children's book field that I hope you will find useful.

 • Society of Children’s Book Writers & Illustrators.
 SCBWI publishes a newsletter, holds conferences, and conducts guest speaker/panel discussion series.
 Here you can find conversation with other people interested in the field and, at conferences and panels, gain access to editors, art directors, and other publishing professionals.

-• Finally, a note to authors about illustrators: unless an author is working as author and illustrator on a project, editors should be sent manuscripts without art or artist attached.
-This is true no matter how important the art will be to your book.
-It's the job of editor and art director to make good matches between texts and artists, not the job of the author.
-There are exceptions to this rule of the industry, but they are truly exceptions.
+• A note to authors about illustrators: it's the job of editor and art director to make good matches between texts and artists, not the job of the author.
+Unless you are working as author and illustrator on a project, editors should be sent manuscripts without art or artist attached.
+This is true no matter how important the art will be to the book.
+There are exceptions to this rule, but they are exceptions.

 Happy writing, happy drawing, and good luck!